-Use proper power source only.
+- Use proper power source only.
 Make sure the supply voltage falls within the specified range.

-A Place the power cable properly at places without extrusion hazards.

-Cleaning instructions:

-- Power off before cleaning the Product - Do not use caustic or aggressive liquids, vapor, or spray - Clean with a damp cloth - Do not try to clean exposed electronic components unless with a dust collector

-A Power off and contact Vantron technical support engineer in case of the following faults:

-- The Product is damaged - The temperature is excessively high - Fault is still not solved after troubleshooting according to this manual - ⚠ Do not use in combustible and explosive environment: - Keep away from combustible and explosive environment - Keep away from all energized circuits - Unauthorized removal of the enclosure from the device is not allowed - Do not change components unless the power cable is unplugged - In some cases, the device may still have residual voltage even if the power cable is unplugged.
+Always check whether the Product is DC powered before applying power. - Place the power cable properly at places without extrusion hazards. - Use only approved antenna(s).
+Non-approved antenna(s) may produce spurious or excessive RF transmitting power which may violate FCC limits. - Cleaning instructions: - Power off before cleaning the Product - Do not use caustic or aggressive liquids, vapor, or spray - Clean with a damp cloth - Do not try to clean exposed electronic components unless with a dust collector - Power off and contact Vantron technical support engineer in case of the following faults: - The Product is damaged - The temperature is excessively high - Fault is still not solved after troubleshooting according to this manual - ⚠ Do not use in combustible and explosive environment: - Keep away from combustible and explosive environment - Keep away from all energized circuits - Unauthorized removal of the enclosure from the device is not allowed - Do not change components unless the power cable is unplugged - In some cases, the device may still have residual voltage even if the power cable is unplugged.
 Therefore, it is a must to remove and fully discharge the device before replacement of the components.